Analyzing Diffusion and Flow-driven Instability using Semidefinite Programming

 { \thefootnote \footnote{{ * The authors contributed equally to this work.\\ Yutaka Hori is with Department of Applied Physics and Physico-Informatics, Keio University.
 3-14-1 Hiyoshi, Kohoku-ku, Yokohama, Kanagawa 223-8522, Japan.\\ Hiroki Miyazako is with Department of Information Physics and Computing, The University of Tokyo.
-7-3-1 Hongo, Bunkyo-ku, Tokyo 113-8656, Japan.\\ Correspondence should be addressed to Yutaka Hori (yhori@appi.keio.ac.jp). }}}
+7-3-1 Hongo, Bunkyo-ku, Tokyo 113-8656, Japan.\\ Correspondence should be addressed to Yutaka Hori (yhori@appi.keio.ac.jp).
+This work should be cited as Y. Hori, H. Miyazako, ``Analysing diffusion and flow-driven instability using semidefinite programming,'' {\it Journal of the Royal Society Interface}, Vol. 16, No. 150, 20180586, 2019. \url{https://doi.org/10.1098/rsif.2018.0586} }}}